michaelferry25/Graphics-Programming/README.md

-Couldnt make it in for the first lab sorry for the absence.
+LAB 1: Couldnt make it in for the first lab sorry for the absence.
+LAB 2: ...